-Once we have identified companies meeting our ROE and P/E criteria we begin our fundamental analysis.
+Once we have identified companies meeting our ROE and P/E criteria, we begin our fundamental analysis.
 We dig into their numbers to learn how they achieved that ROE, and whether it is sustainable.
-We look at growth, profits, financial strength, labor relations and management teams.
+We look at growth, profits, financial strength, labor relations, and management teams.

 Profits are another critical factor.
 The way to make profits is cost control, and we look for companies whose profit margins exceed the industry median.